Freedom House, NED, Soros/CIA NGO's, MOSSAD, MI6 convoluted Color Revolutions...?

 Of course, Tunisia is now much poorer.

-What about the very powerful CIA-Mossad-NATO faction within the Egyptian military?
+Cairo kids by JChris FWhat about the very powerful CIA-Mossad-NATO faction within the Egyptian military?

 "Defence Minister Hussein Tantawi and senior army officials visited the Tahrir square yesterday in a sign that Egypt's most powerful institution was sanctioning the demonstration."

-Egypt protests e)
+(Egypt protests e)

 A power struggle is going on.

-"The balance of power was teetering in Egypt this morning amid reports of an assassination attempt on the newly-appointed vice president." (
+"The balance of power was teetering in Egypt this morning amid reports of an assassination attempt on the newly-appointed vice president."
+(Assassination attempt on Omar Suleiman Mail Online)

 Could Vice President Suleiman secretly be part of the CIA-Mossad-NATO faction?

-"The Obama administration and Egyptian officials are reported to have discussed a proposal for Mubarak to step down immediately and
+"The Obama administration and Egyptian officials are reported to have discussed a proposal for Mubarak to step down immediately and cede power to a transitional government (NYT) headed by Vice President Omar Suleiman with the support of the Egyptian military."

 Afghanistan has not improved as a result of revolution.
 This is Farshid